 Our Business

-We are building the preeminent biotechnology company around humankind's first ‘therapeutic’ targets – taste receptors – to develop therapies for the treatment of metabolic and immunologic diseases and conditions.
-We are exploiting an endogenous system, predominately designed as a defensive barrier to toxins and noxious substances, to produce a series of systemic- and tissue-specific biological responses which we believe can modulate immune-metabolic pathologies sufficient to return a patient to homeostasis.
-We expect that our discovery platform will identify multiple indications for which taste receptor modulation, at the systemic and tissue level, creates potent complimentary and synergistic biological effects.
-We believe the breadth of indications treatable through taste receptor modulation is broad and encompasses both niche patient populations as well as large heterogenic diseases such as diabetes, obesity, and NASH.
+We are building the preeminent biotechnology company around medicine's first ‘therapeutic’ targets – the TAS2R system – to develop therapies for the treatment of metabolic and immunologic diseases and conditions.
+We are exploiting an endogenous system, predominately designed to utilize key nutrients, to produce a series of systemic- and tissue-specific biological responses which we believe can modulate immune-metabolic pathologies sufficient to return a patient to homeostasis.
+We expect that our discovery platform will identify multiple indications for which TAS2R modulation, at the systemic and tissue level, creates potent complimentary and synergistic biological effects.
+We believe the breadth of indications treatable through modulation of these G-couple protein receptors is broad and encompasses both niche patient populations as well as large heterogenic diseases such as diabetes, obesity, and NASH.

 Our Team